022/stalkoverflow/README.md

 ![](http://s30.postimg.org/60l0swy5t/terminal_scrot.png)

-And if you're using gmail id you can get notified on hangouts!
+And if you're using a gmail-id you can get notified on hangouts!

 ![](http://s4.postimg.org/i0nghcn3x/chat_preview.png)